 People who have ADHD often suffer from sleep problems.
 There are a variety of reasons for this.
 Stimulant medications used to treat ADHD symptoms may make it difficult to fall asleep or stay asleep.
 Sleep disorders, anxiety, depression, and alcohol and drug abuse also all occur more frequently in people who have ADHD, and all of these conditions can affect sleep.
 Lack of sleep can increase inattentiveness and other symptoms of ADHD.
 Sleep deprivation can make it more difficult to carry out daily activities.
 Sleep problems are treatable.
 Have a conversation with your physician if you are excessively sleepy during the day or if you have a hard time sleeping at night.
 It may be that ADHD medication side effects are contributing to sleep problems.
 The doctor may recommend that you have a sleep study to diagnose or rule out sleep disorders.
 Getting adequate sleep will help you avoid making careless mistakes.
 It is especially concerning if your sleep problems have persisted for a long period of time.

 Results of studies suggest a combination of medication and therapy works best to manage ADHD symptoms.
 You may feel like quitting therapy once ADHD symptoms are managed, but this may not be the best choice.
-Therapy requires a bit of investment in both time and money but a combination approach with both therapy and medication really does work best to keep ADHD under control.
+Therapy requires a bit of investment in both time and money, but a combination approach with both therapy and medication really does work best to keep ADHD under control.
 Quitting therapy may increase symptoms of ADHD.
 Studies show that childhood and adolescent ADHD often continues into adulthood, so it is important to stick to the treatment plan your doctor has designed for you.
 ADHD may cause different symptoms during different developmental stages.
 Hyperactivity and impulsivity are more common in children and may decrease in adulthood.
-Adult ADHD patients may be less likely to be hyperactive-impulsive but they still feel restless inside.
+Adult people with ADHD may be less likely to be hyperactive-impulsive, but they may still feel restless inside.

 IMAGES PROVIDED BY: